thiagolermen/natural-systems-simulations/README.md

-# Simulation of Natural Systems
+# Simulations of Natural Systems
 Some physical, chemical, biological and mathematical simulations.

 ## Mathematics